-Irit Harris has surveyed hundreds of women on their relationship with money.
-When it came to sharing money fears, close to 80% of women surveyed feared ‘not having enough money’, both now and into the future, as their number one concern.
+Financial advisor Irit Harris has surveyed hundreds of people on their relationship with money.
+When it came to sharing money fears, close to 80% of those surveyed feared “not having enough money”, both now and into the future, as their number one concern.

 I’m Irit and I’ve written this article to help alleviate this fear.
 I provide some tips on how to intentionally save for a goal and how to spend mindfully so that, ultimately, your goal is achievable.

 Intentional saving and spending is a combination of psychology and finance, or ‘behavioral finance’.
-It’s complex and hard, and if you do not save or budget, you might struggle with it, as many do.
+It’s complex and hard, and if you don’t save or budget, you might struggle with it, as many do.

 What is intentional saving?

-Shlomo Benartzi, American behavioral economist states that “when it comes to saving, self-control is not a problem in the future, but a problem now.
-We know we should be saving, we will do it next year, but today, let’s spend”.
+Shlomo Benartzi, an American behavioral economist states that, “When it comes to saving, self-control is not a problem in the future, but a problem now.
+We know we should be saving, we will do it next year, but today, let’s spend.”